Mincka/DMArchiver/README.md

 Download a macOS build from the [project releases](https://github.com/Mincka/DMArchiver/releases).

-Then run Terminal and execute the following commands:
+Then double-click the executable or run Terminal and execute the following commands:
 ```
 $ cd Downloads
 $ ./dmarchiver
 ```

-Note: If you run the tool by clicking on it, the result files will be available in your `/users/username`folder.
+Note: If you run the tool by clicking on it, the result files will be available in your `/users/username` folder.

 ### Ubuntu